 Sports and Recreation Management majors should consider the 2 plus 2 Guaranteed Graduation Plan if they plan to complete their AA degree at an Iowa Community College prior to transferring.

-Students can earn a Bachelor of Arts (BA) degree in Sport Studies.
+Students can earn a Bachelor of Arts (BA) degree in Sport Media and culture.

-45 s.h. of work is required for the major: 30 s.h. in sport studies and 15 s.h. in a secondary area or a minor in another department.
+45 s.h. of work is required for the major: 30 s.h. in Sport Media and Culture and 15 s.h. in a secondary area or a minor in another department.
 At least 24 s.h. of credit for the major must be earned at The University of Iowa.

 With careful planning, it may be possible to complete this major in 2 years.
 If possible, complete the fourth level of a single world language as needed for Iowa's General Education Program.